-- Data-The data tier is responsible for storing your data.
-Typically, this will be an RDBMS such as Microsoft SQL Server, Oracle, or InterBase. - Business-The business tier is responsible for retrieving data from the data tier in a format appropriate for the application and performing final validation of the data (also known as enforcing business rules).
-This is also the application server layer. - Presentation-Also known as the GUI tier, this tier is responsible for displaying the data in an appropriate format in the client application.
+- Data.
+The data tier is responsible for storing your data.
+Typically, this will be an RDBMS such as Microsoft SQL Server, Oracle, or InterBase. - Business.
+The business tier is responsible for retrieving data from the data tier in a format appropriate for the application and performing final validation of the data (also known as enforcing business rules).
+This is also the application server layer. - Presentation.
+Also known as the GUI tier, this tier is responsible for displaying the data in an appropriate format in the client application.
 The presentation tier always talks to the business tier.
 It never talks directly to the data tier.

-In traditional client/server applications, you have an architecture similar to that shown in Figure 21.1.
+In traditional client/server applications, you have an architecture like that shown in Figure 32.1.
 Notice that the client libraries for data access must be located on every single client machine.
-This has historically been a trouble spot when deploying client/server applications due to incompatible versions of DLLs and costly configuration management.
+This has historically been a trouble spot when deploying client/server applications due to incompatible versions of DLLs.
 Also, because most of the business tier is located on each client, you need to update all the clients every single time you need to update a business rule.

-FIGURE 21.1 The traditional client/server architecture.
+FIGURE 32.1 The traditional client/server architecture.

-In multitier applications, the architecture more closely resembles that shown in Figure 21.2 Using this architecture, you'll find many benefits over the equivalent client/server application.
+In multitier applications, the architecture looks more like that shown in Figure 32.2.
+Using this architecture, you'll find many benefits over the equivalent client/server application.